You are here

 E. The Board of selectpersons has the right to declare any nonmember of the community persona non grata and deny visiting privileges to that person for a stated period.
 For the purposes of this policy, persona non grata means that a visitor has exhibited behavior deemed detrimental to the Marlboro community and thus the visitor is no longer permitted to be present on the Marlboro Campus.
 Behavior detrimental to the College community includes but is not limited to actions by a visitor which result in offenses against persons or property, disruption of Marlboro processes or programs, violation of a previous legitimate order given by a College official, a continuing pattern of violation of the Community Constitution and Bylaws after notice of the rules has been given, falsification of documents submitted to College staff, or misrepresentation of oneself or of other information to College office or official.

-2. Appeals Process: A current community member may appeal the decision to the Selectboard on the basis of additional evidence.
-Should the Selectboard fail to follow these procedures, a community member may bring the Selectboard to Community Court.
-The Court will determine whether the Selectboard followed the appropriate procedure in considering all the evidence.
-If their process is found inadequate, the case will return to the Selectboard for complete reconsideration.
+2. Appeals Process [to Selectboard’s designation of persona non grata]: A current community member may appeal the decision to the Selectboard on th[e] evidence.
+Should the Selectboard fail to follow these procedures, a community member may bring the case to Community Court.
+The Court will determine whether the Selectboard followed the appropriate procedure with respect to the evidence.
+If their process is found inadequate, the case will return to the Selectboard for completion.

 F. Since prospective students are here to see and experience as much of Marlboro College life as possible, the only limitations that may be imposed on them, therefore, must be that they obey the laws of the nation, state, county, and city and the rules and Bylaws of the Marlboro College Community.
 Should a prospective student go beyond the bounds of what is appropriate behavior, all members of the Community are responsible to inform or remind the prospective student of community rules.